glemaitre/traffic-sign-detection/README.md

 `sudo apt-get install libgtest-dev`

+The version available in Ubuntu 14.04 repositories is GTest 1.6.0

-However, this command only download the source that you need to compile.
+However, this command only downloads the source that you need to compile.

 ```
 cd /usr/src/gtest
 sudo cmake CMakeLists.txt
 sudo make

 # copy or symlink libgtest.a and libgtest_main.a to your /usr/lib folder
 sudo cp *.a /usr/lib
 ```